It is no question that if you read my blog, you will quickly discover that Kyiv, Ukraine is my favorite city in the world.

 See the World’s Deepest Metro Station, Arsenalna (Optional)

 When you’re visiting all of the sights mentioned above, you will be very close to Arsenalna Metro Station, the world’s deepest metro station.
-While you make your way to the WW2 Museum, you move away from it, if you’re interested to see it, you can walk back that way to check it out and take it to Maidan or Khreschatyk, the next place I recommend visiting.
+While you make your way to the WW2 Museum, you move away from it, if you’re interested in seeing it, you can walk back that way to check it out and take it to Maidan or Khreschatyk, the next place I recommend visiting.

 Get a Late Lunch at Puzhata Hata